IntuitDeveloper/intuit-api-docs/docs/faq/faq.md

 ## FAQ

-We'll share frequently asked questions related to the following domains (accounting, payroll, etc), so you can quickly search for answers to common questions.
+Here are answers to common questions and topics related to specific feature domains (accounting, payroll, etc).